7mind/blog/lightweight-reflection.md

 Concept of a type tag is a cornerstone for our project --- [distage](https://izumi.7mind.io/latest/release/doc/distage/index.html) --- smart module system for Scala, featuring a solver and a dependency injection mechanism.

-Type tags allows us to turn an arbitrary function into an entity we can introspect at both compile time and run time ([Scastie](https://scastie.scala-lang.org/Xn6CdjfkRAS8Sx9xhRmn0A)):
+Type tags allows us to turn an arbitrary function into an entity which may be introspected at both compile time and run time ([Scastie](https://scastie.scala-lang.org/Xn6CdjfkRAS8Sx9xhRmn0A)):

 ```scala
 import com.github.pshirshov.izumi.distage.model.providers.ProviderMagnet